What is pleural effusion?

-Pleural effusion (say "PLER-uhl eh-FYOO-zhun") is the buildup of fluid in the space between tissues lining the lungs and chest wall (pleural space).
-Because of the fluid buildup, the lungs may not be able to expand completely, and that can make it hard for you to breathe.
-The lung, or part of it, may collapse.
+A pleural effusion (say "PLER-uhl eh-FYOO-zhun") is the buildup of fluid in the pleural space.
+This is the space between the tissues lining the lungs and the chest wall.
+Because of the fluid buildup, the lungs may not be able to expand completely.
+This can make it hard to breathe.

 What are the symptoms?

 - Trouble breathing.

 - Chest pain.